nataliethistime/songdown-app/README.md

 - Implemented increasing and decreasing of font size in the song view.
 - Implemented showing/hiding of chords, comments and GOTOs in the song view.
 - Implemented printing of a song.
 (Only works on Chrome)
+- Implemented setting the title of document to the currently selected song.

 ### 0.1.5 (2015-02-14)
 - Implemented printing from the "edit song" page.